Most expensive gaming chairs in the world for 2022

 So, you want to see the most expensive gaming chairs available to the general public.
-We say this because we’re sure some custom-tailored chairs/battlestations cost as much as small apartments and aren’t targeting regular Joes.
+We say this because we’re sure some custom-tailored chairs/Battlestations cost as much as small apartments and aren’t targeting regular Joes.
 And let’s not forget the one-off stunts like the Acer Predator Tronos Air.
 Design experiments that often aren’t even available for purchase, unlike most regular gaming chairs.
-But today, we’re showing you gaming chairs you can buy online right this moment if you want.
+But today, we’re showing you the most expensive gaming chairs you can buy online; right this moment if you want.
 In other words, we’re showing you the most expensive gaming chairs available on Amazon.

-The selection process was simple: we only included chairs that have at least one rating and ones that don’t look like scam setups (offering regular, low-quality gaming and office chairs at unreasonably high prices).
+The selection process was simple: we’ve only included chairs that have at least one rating and ones that don’t look like scam setups (offering regular, low-quality gaming and office chairs at unreasonably high prices).
 The results include over-the-top gaming stations that look like they’ve come from Cyberpunk 2077, over-the-top gaming stations that look like they’ve come from Terminator, and a selection of regular, high-quality gaming chairs.
 In other words, this is a proper list of the most expensive gaming chairs; we’ve got no duds here.

 Finally, if you prefer office chairs over gaming ones, we’ve got you covered.
 The end of the list includes a selection of high-quality (and expensive) office chairs we would recommend to anyone looking to spend four figures on a gaming chair.
 Last but not least, when in the market for a new gaming or office chair, always try the chair you want to buy in person, if possible.
 Before we dive into the list, we’d like to share our lists of the best RGB cases and the best RGB motherboards.
 Our guide for the best Nanoleaf alternatives makes for a perfect buying guide trifecta for everyone looking to refresh both their rig and their gaming room.